Danijimenezzz/DJC-HULAT-UC3M-SMM4H-2023/README.md

 ## Code Overview

-The provided code is a step-by-step implementation to build and evaluate a machine learning model for sentiment classification of English tweets related to various therapies.
+This pipeline code is a step-by-step implementation to build and evaluate a machine learning model for sentiment classification of English tweets related to various therapies.
 The goal is to classify tweets into three sentiment classes: positive, negative, and neutral.

 ### Justification of chosen libraries